soxueren/atsd/api/sql/README.md

 * Wildcard symbol is `*`/`?` instead of `%`/`_`.
 * Subqueries are not supported.
 * Self-joins are not supported.
-* In case of computational errors such as division by zero, the database returns special values according to IEEE 754-2008 standard.
+* In case of computational errors such as division by zero, the database returns special values such as `NaN` according to the IEEE 754-2008 standard.
 * `UNION`, `EXCEPT` and `INTERSECT` operators are not supported.
 Refer to [atsd_series table](examples/select-atsd_series.md) queries for a `UNION ALL` alternative.
 * The `WITH` operator is supported only in the following clauses: `WITH ROW_NUMBER`, `WITH ITERPOLATE`.
-* The `DISTINCT` operator is not supported, although it can be emulated in particular cases with the `GROUP BY` clause.
+* The `DISTINCT` operator is not supported and can be emulated in some cases with the `GROUP BY` clause.

 ## Examples